Seneca-BSA/bsa/docs/seh500/lab3.md

     .data                       @ put data in the data section
     sum:    .word 0             @ declare a label for data of word size
-    num:    .word 5             @ declare a label for data of word size
+    num:    .word 5             @ sum and num with value of 0 and 5

     .text                       @ put code in the text section .global main                @ declare main as a global variable